-All valve springs shall be tested for squareness, free height and spring pressures at installed height and valve open height and replace as necessary.
+All valve springs shall be tested for squareness, free height and spring pressure at installed height and valve open height.
+The use of shims (spacers) and/or offset valve keepers are permitted in order to achieve installed height only.

 6 - MISCELLANEOUS COMPONENTS